BlockstreamResearch/bip-frost-dkg/README.md

 that the DKG session has indeed been successful.
 This is sufficient to exclude the catastrophic failure described in the previous section.
 Under the hood, a success certificate is simply a collection of signatures from all `n` participants.
-TODO This can be optimized using a multi-signature.

 TODO Call this restore instead of recovery?
 As an additional feature of ChillDKG, the DKG outputs for any signing device can be fully recovered from